lucasvmiguel/stock-api/README.md

 ## Important notes

 - command `make docker-run` in `development` will only work correctly if the container's network is configured right.
-(Check more info [here](https://docs.docker.com/config/containers/container-networking/))
+(More info [here](https://docs.docker.com/config/containers/container-networking/))

 ## Roadmap

 - Remove `AutoMigrate` to implement some sort of manual migration system.
 - Implement E2E tests.
 - API docs are being described on the Readme.
 However, [OpenAPI](https://swagger.io/specification/) might be a good improvement in the future.
+- Request and response body in lowercase.
+- An extra layer to handler business logic (eg: service).
+At the moment, handler layer is dealing with the repository layer directly, this can be considered a bad design pattern in some cases.
+- Using a secret management service like [Doppler](https://www.doppler.com/) or [Vault](https://www.vaultproject.io/)